M.A. Advocacy & Social Justice Degree Program

 The M.A.
 Advocacy & Social Justice degree program offers students an in-depth exploration of the impact social justice reform has across a range of global cultures and institutions.
 It also provides a range of techniques for mobilizing communities in the pursuit of reform in the areas of civil liberties & individual rights, health care, environmental policy, immigration, labor, veteran’s rights, poverty, and more.
 The Advocacy & Social Justice Master’s program culminates in a hands-on project where students put theory into practice.
 Students not only observe, investigate and critically evaluate policies, practices, and emergent issues in their fieldwork, they create opportunities to implement change.

-Advocacy & Social Justice Master’s Concentrations
+Advocacy & Social Justice Master’s Specializations

 The M.A.
-Advocacy & Social Justice: Legal Studies Concentration provides students the ability to engage in advocacy and equity work with a strong legal studies lens.
+Advocacy & Social Justice: Legal Studies Specialization provides students the ability to engage in advocacy and equity work with a strong legal studies lens.
 The Master’s in Advocacy & Social Justice program enhances students understanding at the intersection of legal and judicial systems and individuals, families, and communities from a legal perspective.

 Culture and Communities

 The M.A.
-Advocacy & Social Justice: Culture and Communities concentration provides students with the ability to explain the intricacies of cultural impacts on societal systems.
+Advocacy & Social Justice: Culture and Communities Specialization provides students with the ability to explain the intricacies of cultural impacts on societal systems.
 It provides students with a variety of techniques to engage communities and delivers an in-depth exploration of race and identity, social inequity, and other global issues.

 The M.A.
-Advocacy & Social Justice: Education Concentration is designed for in-depth exploration of educational policy and its impact on academic, community and family systems.
+Advocacy & Social Justice: Education Specialization is designed for in-depth exploration of educational policy and its impact on academic, community and family systems.
 Students explore social, political, and economic foundations of education, leadership in education, and techniques for implementing anti-bias curriculum in the education system.

 Sample Advocacy & Social Justice Courses